colehaus/colex/content/posts/moral-limits-markets-critique/main.md

 [If our moral impulses are to give due consideration to those we know or those with whom we'll interact again]{.noted}[^impulse], they suffice for the ancestral environment and are woefully inadequate now.
 I feel a fondness for my family that militates against profit maximizing when letting them borrow my car but have no such compunction when renting my car out to the man who lives on the other side of city.
 In our impersonal era, we need social technology to fill the gaps.

 Ultimately, this is an empirical question.
 I think it's clear that people do give special moral consideration to those that are close to them.
-The only question that's left is if the lesser moral consideration allotted to strangers is sufficient to enable modern society without social technologies like markets.
+The question that's left is if the lesser moral consideration allotted to strangers is sufficient to enable modern society without social technologies like markets.
+If not, do we sacrifice modernity (mass society) in the name of morality?

 <hr class="references">